Downloading Climate Normals

 Finding stations with specific measurements

-The include data frame, normals_measurements contains a
+The included data frame, normals_measurements contains a

 list of stations with their corresponding measurements.
 Be aware that